 Wine is a compatibility layer for running Windows software on Linux, BSD and MacOS.

 Emulator, it is a re-implementation of Windows APIs using standard POSIX calls.
-WINE lets you run Windows software on Linux just as fast as it runs on Windows.
-Running games and graphics intensive software is quite possible, WINE is able to translate DirectX calls to Vulkan.
+WINE lets you run Windows regular software applications on Linux just as fast as it runs on Windows and it will run most games with slightly lower frame-rates.

-Wine is a free software implementation of the Windows API.
+Wine is a free software implementation of the common Windows APIs.
 It does not emulate anything.
-Software written to run using the Windows API which does not use system calls should run just as fast or faster than they do on Windows.
-This has a clear performance advantage.
-It also means that Wine will never be usable on other architectures such as PowerPC, ARM and so on because it is not like DOSBox; Wine does not emulate a x86-computer.
+Software written to run using the Windows API which does not use system calls should run just as fast or faster than they do on Windows..
+This differs from software like DOSBox which emulates a complete IBM-compatible computer in order to run MS-Dos programs.
+Emulating an entire PC menas that DOSBox can be used on other architectures such as PowerPC and ARM.
+Wine is limited to x86-64 only.

 Wine versions with additional features

 Valve has their own Wine branch called Proton which is Wine with some additional game-enhancing features.
 Code from Proton is to a large degree back-ported into Wine.
 Proton can be used stand-alone but isn't really developed to be used that way, it is primarily a product Valve develops under an open source model in order to make Windows games sold in their Steam store run native on Linux.

 Proton's github is at https://github.com/ValveSoftware/Proton

 - Wine's homepage is at www.winehq.org.